 - 22. Each farming CPC shall establish an annual farming management plan.
-Such plan shall demonstrate that the total input capacity and the total farming capacity is commensurate with the estimated amount of BFT available for farming including the information referred in paragraphs 23 and 24.
+Such plan shall demonstrate that the total input capacity and the total farming capacity is commensurate with the estimated amount of BFT available for farming including the information referred to in paragraphs 23 and 24.
 Reviewed farming management plans, if appropriate, shall be submitted to the ICCAT Secretariat by 1 June each year.
-The Commission shall ensure that the total farming capacity in the Eastern Atlantic and the Mediterranean is commensurate with the total amount of BFT available for farming in the area. - 23.
-Each CPC shall limit its tuna farming capacity to the total farming capacity of the farms that were registered in the ICCAT list or authorized and declared to ICCAT on 1 July 2008, unless new tuna farming installations have been communicated to ICCAT, analysed by Panel 2 and endorsed by the ICCAT Commission. - 24.
+The Commission shall ensure that the total farming capacity in the Eastern Atlantic and the Mediterranean Sea is commensurate with the total amount of BFT available for farming in the area. - 23.
+Each CPC shall limit its tuna farming capacity to the total farming capacity of the farms that were registered in the ICCAT list or authorized and declared to ICCAT on 1 July 2008. - 23bis.
+Those developing CPCs without tuna farms and that intend to establish new tuna farming facilities shall in 2019 or 2020 have the right to establish such facilities with a maximum of 1,000 t farming capacity.
+To this end, they shall communicate to ICCAT by including those in their farming plan under paragraph 12 of this Recommendation. - 24.
 Each CPC shall establish an annual maximum input of wild caught bluefin tuna into its farms.
-That maximum input shall be defined at the level of the input quantities registered with ICCAT by each one of its farms in 2017 and allocate maximum annual inputs to each individual farms.
+That maximum input shall be defined at the level of the input capacity registered with ICCAT by each one of its farms in 2017 and shall be allocated to each individual farms.
 For those CPCs for which some farms that have not been operative in 2017, they could use as reference base-line the years 2005, 2006, 2007 or 2008.
+If a CPC needs to increase the maximum input of wild caught tuna in one or several of its tuna farms, that increase shall be commensurate with the fishing opportunities allocated to that CPC.